Certain treatments for multiple sclerosis (MS) may cause hives or rashes in some people.

 Read more about MS treatment guidelines.

-While MS does not cause skin symptoms, some MS medications can cause skin symptoms, such as hives, rashes, and tingling.
+While MS does not cause skin symptoms, some MS medications can affect the skin, causing the following:

 Anti-itch lotion or cream side effects

-Anti-itch creams tend to relieve itching symptoms, but creams such as E45 can also cause other skin-related symptoms:
+Anti-itch creams tend to relieve itching symptoms, but creams such as E45 can also cause other skin-related symptoms, such as:

 Omalizumab side effects